carpentries/instructor-training/_episodes/18-management.md

 > ## How to Help
 >
-> Many people who aren't comfortable teaching are still willing and
+> Many people are willing and
 > able to provide in-class support.
 We call these people "helpers."
 >
 > Helpers can assist in a variety